thibaultmthh/minilend/README.md

 Celo:
 - It would be nice to have the minipay app integrated with IOS, half of our team was not able to test it.

+## Context

+This project was developed during the Devcon 2024 hackathon